North Korea confirms first Covid-19 death in 'explosive' outbreak

 – Nuclear distraction –

-North Korea test-fired three short range ballistic missiles, Seoul said Thursday — shortly after confirming their first cases of Covid.
+North Korea test-fired three short-range ballistic missiles, Seoul said Thursday — shortly after Pyongyang confirmed its first cases of Covid.

-New South Korean President Yoon Suk-yeol’s administration slammed the North’s “continuing provocations with a ballistic missile launch despite the outbreak of coronavirus,” his security office said after a meeting.

 Satellite imagery indicates North Korea is preparing to conduct a nuclear test, and the United States has warned this could come as soon as this month.

-If Pyongyang needs aid — vaccines and medicine — they might need to delay the test, some analysts said, but others warned the Covid-19 outbreak could hasten things along.
+If Pyongyang needs aid — vaccines and medicine — it might need to delay the test, some analysts said, but others warned the Covid-19 outbreak could hasten things.

 “A nuclear test would be a good way to distract the public from the pandemic,” Yang Moo-jin, a professor at the University of North Korean Studies, told AFP.